SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 | See the [online documentation](https://redirect.sonarsource.com/doc/download-scanner-azure.html) to get more details on the latest version of the scanner and how to download it.
 <!-- /embedded -->

-The [SonarScanner for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) makes it easy to integrate analysis into your build pipeline.
+The [SonarQube Extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) makes it easy to integrate analysis into your build pipeline.
 The extension allows the analysis of all languages supported by SonarQube.

 ## Compatibility
-The SonarScanner for Azure DevOps 5.x is compatible with:
+The SonarQube Extension for Azure DevOps 5.x is compatible with:
 * Azure DevOps Server 2019 (including _Express_ editions)
 * Azure DevOps Server 2020 (including _Express_ editions)
 * Azure DevOps Services

-The SonarScanner for Azure DevOps 4.x is compatible with:
+The SonarQube Extension for Azure DevOps 4.x is compatible with:
 * TFS 2017 Update 2+ (including _Express_ editions)
 * TFS 2018 (including _Express_ editions)

 ## Analysis
-For information on setting up analysis with the SonarScanner for Azure DevOps, see the [Azure DevOps DevOps Platform integration](/analysis/azuredevops-integration/) page.
+For information on setting up analysis with the SonarQube Extension for Azure DevOps, see the [Azure DevOps DevOps Platform integration](/analysis/azuredevops-integration/) page.